-Turn adjustment ring counterclockwise (± 1 turn) then, manually rotate drive belt to position it properly inside pulley sheaves.
-Repeat this procedure until proper belt adjustment is obtained.
+urn adjustment ring counterclockwise (± 1 turn) then, manually rotate drive belt to position it properly between pulley sheaves.
+Repeat this procedure until the top of drive belt reaches the edge of the driven pulley, not exceeding 1mm (.039 in).

+1. Suspension adjustment tool

-- 1. Opening tool - 2.
-Adjustment ring
+2. Adjustment ring